-Dr. Wardenski graduated from Notre Dame de Namur University (Belmont, CA) with a Bachelor of Arts in Music.
-At NDNU he studied music theory/musicianship under Dr. Denis Moreen and Dr. Michael Schmitz, and classical guitar under Richard Patterson and David Dueñas.
-Ian performed in a number of chamber ensembles and jazz ensembles, which appeared throughout the San Francisco Bay Area.
-Dr. Wardenski also gave numerous solo recitals throughout Northern California.
+Wardenski graduated from Notre Dame de Namur University in Belmont, Calif., with a Bachelor of Arts in Music.
+While there he studied music theory/musicianship under Denis Moreen and Michael Schmitz, and classical guitar under Richard Patterson and David Dueñas.
+He performed in a number of chamber ensembles and jazz ensembles which appeared throughout the San Francisco Bay Area.
+Wardenski also gave numerous solo recitals throughout Northern California.

 , as well as in his dissertation Harmonic and Phrase Rhythm Analysis of the Core Dance Movements from the Four Lute Suites of J.S.
 Bach

 .
 Further, Wardenski brings his enthusiasm of scholarship and performance to the concert stage.
 He has given lecture recitals throughout the United Sates, as well as Europe.
 Additionally, Ian has shared the stage with many jazz greats including Ray Ascione, Jerry Ascione, Marty Knepp, Jason Gano, Tom Pitta, and Frank Russo.
 Ian recently formed the Ian Wardenski Quintet – an innovative ensemble that combines the esthetics of a chamber group with the freedom and improvisation of a small jazz combo.